MicrosoftDocs/customer-insights/ci-docs/dsr-rights-requests.md

 1. Confirm the deletion.

-## Responding to GDPR data subject export requests
+## Respond to data subject export requests

-The right of data portability allows data subjects to request a copy of their personal data in an electronic format (a “structured, commonly used, machine readable, and interoperable format”) that can be transmitted to another data controller.
+The right of data portability allows data subjects to request a copy of their personal data in a structured, common, electronic format that can be transmitted to another data controller.

 ### Manage export and view requests